craftercms/docs/source/developers/plugins/blueprints.rst

 **Example**

 Let's take a look at an example of adding parameters to the **Website Editorial** blueprint.
-In our example, we will be passing AWS credentials when the site is created to be used for storing files in an S3 bucket and will setup the configuration file that will be using the passed parameters, along with the changes required in the content type and template so users can upload files to S3 once the site is up.
+In our example, we will be passing AWS credentials when the project is created to be used for storing files in an S3 bucket and will setup the configuration file that will be using the passed parameters, along with the changes required in the content type and template so users can upload files to S3 once the project is up.

-To store files in an S3 bucket, we'll follow :ref:`this <use-s3-to-store-assets>` guide, but instead of manually adding the AWS credentials so the user can upload files, we'll pass the AWS credentials through the blueprint when the site is created.
+To store files in an S3 bucket, we'll follow :ref:`this <use-s3-to-store-assets>` guide, but instead of manually adding the AWS credentials so the user can upload files, we'll pass the AWS credentials through the blueprint when the project is created.

 #.
 The first thing we need to do is to add the parameters to the ``craftercms-plugin.yaml`` file of the Website Editorial blueprint.
 Open the ``craftercms-plugin.yaml`` which is under the ``{CRAFTER_HOME}/data/repos/global/blueprints/1000_website_editorial`` folder and add the following lines to the end of the file:

    .. code-block:: yaml
       :linenos:
       :caption: *{CRAFTER_HOME}/data/repos/global/blueprints/1000_website_editorial/craftercms-plugin.yaml*
-      :emphasize-lines: 13-31
+      :emphasize-lines: 12-30

       # This file describes a plugin for use in CrafterCMS